Pixel Perfect: Performativity and Self-Portraiture

 The wide shot reveals the woman taking her own picture while seated in a room.
 The room is yellow with recessed archways framing the wall above a marble floor.
 The subject sits cross-legged in a party dress.
 Around the corner, another woman in a red coat can be seen walking by a wall of elevators.
 The space appears to be a lobby.
 The viewer may speculate that the two women are connected.
 Perhaps the subject is waiting for a friend and taking pictures to pass time in the sterile surroundings.
 Or perhaps the red-coated woman is a stranger about to come around the corner and trigger momentary embarrassment with a glance towards the vamping photographer.
 The subject may be on the cusp of a glamourous social event, but in the flash of her portrait, she is alone.

 The third portrait features the woman, hair sleek, looking intently into the camera.
 The subject’s wide eyes and the subtle downward tilt of her chin verge on seductive.
 Hovering the mouse over the image, the text, “Hey sexy, we still on for Tuesday?” appears among the comments below.
 The background is flat beige with an edge of wooden furniture peeking out on one side.
-With only the neck of a white sweater featured in the portrait, the viewer may be surprised by the wide shot’s colourful display: the subject stands to one side of a cluttered apartment, framing her picture so that an overhead light is hitting half of her face.
+With only the neck of a white sweater featured in the portrait, the viewer may be surprised by the wide shot’s colorful display: the subject stands to one side of a cluttered apartment, framing her picture so that an overhead light is hitting half of her face.
 While her hair appears to have been freshly groomed, the portion of her body cropped out of the portrait is dressed in a casual sweatshirt and red flannel pajama pants patterned comically with moose silhouettes.
 The wide shot reads as a private instance, where subject and setting are unprepared for public presentation beyond the tight framing of her camera phone.

 Online, the activity of people watching translates into trolling through profiles.
 The portraits of At Arm’s Length are revealed as charades.
 In the wide shots, the woman’s environment is dressed with ample signs while the viewer is positioned as a voyeur, a passer-by.
 In the act of creating the portrait, the woman’s performance is for her own camera.
 The viewer watches as the subject constructs herself as an object, seemingly oblivious to the viewer’s omnipotent gaze.